ncbi/ribovore/00README.txt

 again.

-To check that your environment variables are properly set up, do the following four commands:
+To check that your environment variables are properly set up, do the following commands (lines prefixed with '>')
 > echo $RIBODIR

+This should return only one directory, namely the directory where you installed ribotyper, or
+/panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1
+if you did not install your own copy of ribotyper.

 > echo $EPNOPTDIR
 > echo $EPNOFILEDIR
+> echo $EPNTESTDIR

+These should return:
+/panfs/pan1/dnaorg/ssudetection/code/epn-options
+/panfs/pan1/dnaorg/ssudetection/code/epn-ofile
+/panfs/pan1/dnaorg/ssudetection/code/epn-test

 > echo $PERL5LIB
+This should return a potentially longer string that begins with:
+/panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1:/panfs/pan1/dnaorg/ssudetection/code/epn-options:/panfs/pan1/dnaorg/ssudetection/code/epn-ofile:/panfs/pan1/dnaorg/ssudetection/code/epn-test:

 > echo $PATH

-The first command should return only one directory, namely the directory where you installed ribotyper, or
+This should return a potentially longer string that begins with:
 /panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1
-if you did not install your own copy of ribotyper.

-The second command should return only:
-/panfs/pan1/dnaorg/ssudetection/code/epn-options

-The third command should return a potentially longer string that begins with:
-/panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1:/panfs/pan1/dnaorg/ssudetection/code/epn-options

-The fourth command should return a potentially longer string that begins with:
-/panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1
+> echo $RIBOINFERNALDIR
+> echo $RIBOEASELDIR

+Should *each* return:
+/usr/local/infernal/bin

+> echo $VECPLUSDIR

+Should return:
+/panfs/pan1/dnaorg/ssudetection/code/vecscreen_plus_taxonomy

+> echo $RIBOTAXDIR

+Should return:
+/panfs/pan1/dnaorg/rrna/git-ncbi-rrna-project/taxonomy-files

+And finally,
+> echo $RIBOBLASTDIR

+Should return:

+/usr/bin

 If any of these commands do not return what they are supposed to, please email Eric Nawrocki (nawrocke@ncbi.nlm.nih.gov).
 If you do see